 “I can look at medications, patient notes and images all in one location and I can do it from multiple sites, multiple computers, wherever I’m at.”

 — Robert Bryg, Los Angeles County Department of Health Services

 The Virginia Department of Behavioral Health and Developmental Services (DBHDS), the Commonwealth of Virginia’s public mental health services system, received two state awards celebrating its successful EHR transformation.
 In September DBHDS was the recipient of the 2016 Virginia Governor’s Technology Award for the implementation of its comprehensive electronic health record (EHR), OneMind.
 Most recently, DBHDS’s OneMind EHR was once again recognized as the first place Project Excellence-2016 by Virginia Information Technologies Agency (VITA).
 “The project management of OneMind was a collaboration between Cerner and DBHDS,” said Suzanne Battaglia, Director Health Information Technology at DBHDS.
 “Together we were able to successfully complete the implementation project on time and under budget.”
 DBHDS initially implemented an EHR in 2013 with the primary focus of meeting Meaningful Use Stage 1 requirements.
 While meaningful use targets were achieved, staff adoption of the system was low.

-Understanding and engaging the health and care of your members.
-Cerner offers system-agnostic population health solutions that leverage our platform, which aggregates and normalizes data from various sources.
+Cerner offers system-agnostic population health management solutions that leverage our industry-leading platform, which aggregates and normalizes data from various sources.